Skip to main content

 Joe Lyon has been appointed Co-Lead Counsel in the Reventics Class Action Data Breach Lawsuit, filed by The Lyon Firm on behalf of plaintiffs nationwide.

-Plaintiffs have filed Class Action data breach claims against Reventics, on behalf of hundreds of thousands of impacted individuals nationwide.
+Plaintiffs have filed class action data breach claims against Reventics, on behalf of hundreds of thousands of impacted individuals nationwide.
 Reventics has noted that 250,000 people may have had their personal data compromised, though newer reports suggest that number may actually be far higher.

 The plaintiffs allege that Reventics failed to properly secure and safeguard personally identifiable information (PII) and protected health information (PHI), which may have included the following: